 My Car Hates Me is a vehicle-specific Sub-Trope, as Context-Sensitive Button is for control panels, and Super Cell Reception is a phone-specific sub-trope.
 The superhero version is New Powers as the Plot Demands.
 Compare Suddenly Always Knew That.
 Not to be confused with Magic Tool and Green Rocks, both of which are known from the outset to have multiple and possibly unknown functions or the Swiss-Army Weapon which can explicitly do just about anything if you know how to use it.

 Remember, this is about a specific "normal" item acting strangely; do not add examples of all-purpose Phlebotinum like Star Trek's "reverse shield polarity" and "deflector pulse" or Doctor Who's sonic screwdriver.

 - Sunlight burns nameless mook vampires faster than the recurring ones.

 - For that matter, Buffy can hit a Mook vampire anywhere in the torso and he'll turn to dust, staked through the heart.
 It's a plot point in Season 2 when a named vampire is shot with a crossbow bolt barely missing the heart, and it's *much* closer than it normally takes for Buffy to kill anyone.

 - Many of the gadgets in the Ratchet & Clank fit the bill.
-The Dynamo from R&C3 in particular can not only make solid platforms, but can also create a swing rope to use to jump between.
-The Electrolizer from R&C2 can fix nigh anything, with any technical fault, just by spinning a few dials to allow a current through.
+The Hypershot from Up Your Arsenal in particular can not only make solid platforms but can also create a swing rope to use to jump between.
+The Electrolizer from Going Commando can fix nigh anything, with any technical fault, just by spinning a few dials to allow a current through.
 Anything from a hoverbike, to a computer terminal, to a Broken Bridge.